 The ROI should be your primary focus: select the features that will enable you to get fast results and generate steady revenue or decrease fleet maintenance cost.
 Even if you only partially automate processes, but this process has an immense impact on your work, it will bring your business significant improvements and benefits turning your productive fleet into a powerful fleet.

 The actual process of building fleet management software can become a significant challenge in itself.
 That’s why it’s important to understand and evaluate the risks that can emerge during software development.
-Let’s consider challenges that you might face during the fleet management development process as well as how to overcome those particular challenges.
+Let’s consider challenges that you might face during the custom fleet management development process as well as how to overcome those particular challenges.

 - Lack of expertise and miscommunication